 Provides an overview as well as indicators, risk factors, and exams and tests for determining child abuse and neglect.
 The guide also provides information on prevention and treatment options.

-Child Abuse and Neglect: Recognizing the Signs and Making a Difference
+What Is Child Abuse and Neglect?
+Recognizing the Signs and Symptoms

 Provides age-appropriate questions to ask preverbal and verbal children in order to screen for abuse and neglect.
 The page also includes questions to ask parents when practitioners suspect maltreatment.